 Telephone messages from parents will be relayed to students in cases of emergencies.
 The office staff is directed not to interrupt classrooms to call students with non-emergency messages from parents.Non-emergency student messages, or items, will be delivered during periods 4 and 7 (when time exists to do so).
 Parents are asked NOT to text students during the school day.
 A student's technology will be confiscated if it publically "goes off" during class time.
-A reminder from Page 7, that student electronics are to be in lockers and powered off during the school day.
+A reminder from Page 9, that student electronics are to be in lockers and powered off during the school day.
 Please make after school transportation arrangements with your student when they leave home in the mornings.
-When called in after 2 p.m., messages are difficult to process and successfully deliver to students.
-Their delivery cannot be promised with the short notice.
+Non-emergency student messages or articles for students will be delivered during either 4th or 7th periods.
+Parents are asked to not ask for messages after 2pm due to the small amount of time remaining in the day and low availability of adults to get messages delivered.
 Parents are asked to call at least 30 minutes ahead of time if a new student appointment is made.